NoahSchiro/paint-by-numbers/README.md

 ![](./assets/test1samples.png)

+This model took about 1.5 hours to train on a NVIDIA MX350.

 ## Test 2 (128x128 images, 200 epochs)

 I doubled the width and height of the images and trained for twice the length.
 I think that the model could go to 250 or 300 epochs ideally.
 The target resolution is 1024x1024, but to do this, we need to train on a cloud compute platform.